ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/02-separate-chaining.md

   a linked list is usually faster if we only have a handful of elements.
 * AVL trees use more memory for every entry compared to a linked list, since each AVL node needs two child pointers and linked list node only need one.
-* We have to be able to *compare* the keys, and not just calculate a hash value, and for some datatypes it can be complex to define comparison and not just equality.
+* We have to be able to *compare* the keys using < and >, and not just calculate a hash value, and for some datatypes it can be complex to define comparison and not just equality.

 ![Memory content of a separate chaining hash table of size 13 mapping three emails to names.
 The arrows are pointers, and the empty cells in the array are null values, representing empty linked lists.](images/11.2-memory-content.svg){#fig:SepChain2}